Sep 25, 2024

 On the contrary, if the demand is 7 videos a week, but Minecraft YouTubers upload 21 videos per week, some Minecraft YouTubers will not get a lot of views due to a crowded market.

-3. Now, look at views-to-subscribers ratio for the different videos, to see if video views is higher than the channel’s subscribers.
+Now, look at views-to-subscribers ratio for the different videos, to see if video views is higher than the channel’s subscribers (channel views - channel subscribers)

-However, if you find a lot of negative ratios, the demand might not be as strong.
-But take the metric with a grain of salt, because there are exceptions.
+Take the metric with a grain of salt, because there are exceptions.
 You might find negative ratios plus a brand new video that has a very good ratio.
 This could be an indication that the search is currently breaking out.
-Every search will be different, but at least you want some of the views to have a positive views-to-subscribers ratio!
+Every search will be different, but you want some of the videos to have a positive views-to-subscribers ratio!

 Important: note that supply and demand is just one metric, and is not alone sufficient to validate a video.
 That’s why momentum matters.